-However, early evidence suggests that this coronavirus causes more deaths than the seasonal flu.
+The 2019 coronavirus causes more deaths than the seasonal flu.

 Coronaviruses are zoonotic.
 This means they first develop in animals before being transmitted to humans.

 Once the virus develops in people, coronaviruses can be transmitted from person to person through respiratory droplets.
-This is a technical name for the wet stuff that moves through the air when you cough, sneeze, or talk.
+This is a technical name for the wet stuff that moves through the air when you exhale, cough, sneeze, or talk.

 The viral material hangs out in these droplets and can be breathed into the respiratory tract (your windpipe and lungs), where the virus can then lead to an infection.

 It’s possible that you could acquire SARS-CoV-2 if you touch your mouth, nose, or eyes after touching a surface or object that has the virus on it.
-However, this is not thought to be the main way that the virus spreads
+However, this is

 The 2019 coronavirus hasn’t been definitively linked to a specific animal.